 Emmy Award winning journalist Angie Crouch joined NBC4 in 2004 as a general assignment reporter.
-She reports weekly on NBC4 News at 11 a.m., 4 p.m., 5 p.m. and 6 p.m.
+She reports daily on NBC4 News at 11 a.m., 4 p.m., 5 p.m. and 6 p.m.

-Over the years, she has been recognized for her coverage of the Inauguration of Barack Obama, the death investigation of Michael Jackson, California's massive Station fire and Mudslides, and the Earthquake in Haiti.
-Additional feature story highlights include, flying an F-16 with the U.S. Thunderbirds; reporting underwater in a Shark Cage; and following the story of Zac Sunderland, the youngest American to sail solo around the world.
+Over the years, she has been recognized for her coverage of the Inauguration of Barack Obama, the death investigation of Michael Jackson, California's massive Station Fire and mudslides, and the earthquake in Haiti.
+Additional highlights include, flying an F-16 with the U.S. Thunderbirds; reporting underwater in a shark cage; and following the story of Zac Sunderland, the youngest American to sail solo around the world.

 Crouch takes pride in being of service to the community, which she believes is the core purpose of her role as a broadcast news reporter.
-She commends NBC4 for its long history of journalistic integrity and for giving her the autonomy required to deliver stories to the community that haven’t been heard.
+She commends NBC4 for its long history of journalistic integrity and for giving her the autonomy to deliver stories on underserved communities.

 Crouch has earned many awards for her work including, an Emmy for Best Documentary for "A Millionaire's Murder;" an Associated Press Award for "Teens Doin' Time;" a United Press International Award for "Living with AIDS;" a Los Angeles Press Club Award for breaking news coverage of the Los Angeles Wildfires; and a Los Angeles Emmy, Golden Mike and Los Angeles Press Club Award for "Year of Living Dangerously," the story of the youngest sailor to circle the globe.

 She is also a gifted poet, writer, photojournalist, and a passionate supporter of charitable causes for children.